samtools/hts-specs/htsget.md

 `id`
 _required_
 </td><td>
-A string specifying which records to return.
+A string identifying which records to return.

-The format of the string is left to the discretion of the API provider, including allowing embedded "/" characters.
-Strings could be any format the API provider chooses, such as the following:
+The format of this identifier is left to the discretion of the API provider, including allowing embedded "/" characters.
+The following would be valid identifiers:

 * ReadGroupSetIds or VariantSetIds as defined by the GA4GH API
 * Studies: PRJEB4019 or /byStudy/PRJEB4019